Destra Garcia: Social media, style, and performance

 The Queen of Bacchanal believes that when it comes to artists, "At Carnival you are studying so much more: the music, audiences, what people are saying about what you are doing, what you are wearing".
-Destra is famous for her music and fashion style which she describes as 'a merger between American punk rock and Soca'.
-It is a style that transcends the traditional and modernity.
-Similarly, Malian West African and Blues singer and songwriter Kar Kar's personal style was also influenced by the American Rock n' Roll era.
-The YouTube clip titled 'Destra Garcia Live at Soca on De Hill 2015' is a live performance that exhibits her wardrobe style and the explosive, engaging energy she emits on stage.
-Destra wears a black leather jacket with fringes along the sleeves and pink Doctor Marten boots.
+Destra is famous for her music and fashion style, which she describes as "a merger between American punk rock and Soca".
+Her style transcends the traditional and modernity.
+Similarly, Malian West African and blues singer and songwriter Kar Kar's personal style was also influenced by the American rock n' roll era.
+The YouTube clip titled 'Destra Garcia Live at Soca on De Hill 2015' is a live performance that exhibits her wardrobe style and energy on stage.
+Destra wears a black leather jacket with fringes along the sleeves and pink Dr. Martens boots.
 These pieces can be described as American punk rock.
 She is also wearing revealing, extremely short spandex shorts that allow her to maneuver and dance effortlessly with a potential partner to the soca music.
 Destra captivates the crowd by trying to instruct a male fan from the audience on how to dance with her on stage.
-She places his hands on the side of her hips and demands 'Now you have to listen to me'.
+She places his hands on the side of her hips and demands "Now you have to listen to me".
 Destra is authoritative and fiery in her dance directions and quickly loses patience with this first potential male dance partner.
 The failing dancing attempt lightens the mood with its comical aspect.
-When he fails to follow the rest of her instructions, she exclaims 'I can't teach you nothing' and 'you have to listen to what I say'.
-Nonetheless she dismisses him with a hug then gestures 'Off Off Off!’.
-In order to keep the show moving forward she quickly calls two more men from the crowd on stage and warns 'I don’t like men that are slow'.
+When he fails to follow the rest of her instructions, she exclaims "I can't teach you nothing".
+Nonetheless, she dismisses him with a hug then gestures 'Off Off Off!’.
+In order to keep the show moving, she quickly calls two more men from the crowd on stage and warns "I don’t like men that are slow".
 The man that moves his hips well to the soca music pleases Destra and she proceeds to dance with him.
 This performance showcases Destra Garcia’s fiery personality and her ability to transcend through the traditional and modernity in soca.
 She dances traditionally to soca alongside her male dance partner.
-However, Destra breaks out of the traditional 'passive female role' by taking on the authoritative role of not only leading in the dance but also verbally commanding her male dance partner's movements.
+However, Destra breaks out of the traditional passive female role by taking on the authoritative role of not only leading in the dance but also verbally commanding her male dance partner's movements.
 Destra’s confidence and dominance are aspects of her captivating persona that make her a strong, dynamic female figure in the male-dominated soca music genre.